Wade008/T3A1---Workbook/WadeDoolan_T3A1.md

 *Explain how JSON can be manipulated in JavaScript, using examples from the JavaScript programming language*

 JSON (JavaScript Object Notation) is a popular way to format data.
 A JSON object is similar to an object literal in JavaScript, with data structured in key value pairs wrapped in curly brackets.
 However, there are a number of key differences between JSON and JavaScript objects.
-Firstly, JSON is essentially just a string or text written in a form that resembles a JavaScript object.
+JSON is essentially just a string or text written in a form that resembles a JavaScript object.
 Also, JSON keys must always be wrapped in double quotation marks, ```"firstname"```.
 Whereas, object literals in JavaScript do not require the keys to be wrapped in quotation marks unless a key is hyphenated ``` 'first-name' ``` (Koishigawa, 2021).
 The example below shows the difference between JSON and a JavaScript object:

 **JSON**